Wolff-Parkinson-White (WPW) syndrome care at Mayo Clinic

 Your Mayo Clinic care team

-Mayo Clinic's WPW syndrome team includes doctors trained in heart diseases (cardiologists), heart rhythm disorders (electrophysiologists), cardiovascular surgery and other areas who work together to provide exactly the care you need.
-Specialists in the Heart Rhythm Clinic and Electrophysiology Laboratory are frequently involved in care.
+Mayo Clinic's WPW syndrome team includes doctors trained in heart diseases (cardiologists), heart surgery (cardiovascular surgeons), heart rhythm disorders (electrophysiologists) and other areas who work together to provide exactly the care you need.
+Specialists in the Heart Rhythm Clinic and Electrophysiology Laboratory are frequently involved in the care of people with WPW syndrome.

-Doctors trained in treating children with heart conditions (pediatric cardiologists) at Mayo Clinic's campus in Minnesota have experience evaluating and treating children with WPW syndrome and other heart conditions.
-Mayo Clinic's campus in Minnesota also offers care for children with WPW syndrome and other heart conditions in the Mayo Eugenio Litta Children's Hospital.
+Doctors trained in treating children with heart conditions (pediatric cardiologists) at the Mayo Eugenio Litta Children's Hospital in Minnesota have experience evaluating and treating children with WPW syndrome and other heart conditions.

 Expertise and rankings

-- Experience.
-Mayo Clinic doctors evaluate and treat more than 350 people with WPW syndrome each year.
+Mayo Clinic doctors evaluate and treat more than 350 people with Wolff-Parkinson-White (WPW) syndrome each year.
 As a leading center for cardiac medicine, Mayo Clinic has specialists with the skills and experience to diagnose and treat this rare condition in people of all ages.

 Locations, travel and lodging